 Applicants will be required to declare in their registration application whether or not they are competent in speaking, reading, writing, signing or otherwise communicating in the English language.

-As the scheme is new, transitional arrangements apply until 30 September 2022.
+As registration is new, transitional arrangements apply until 30 September 2022.
 Two alternate pathways are available to workers to demonstrate that they satisfy the requirement to be qualified for registration if they apply for registration before 30 September 2022.

 The first pathway is the ‘adequate qualification’ pathway and it allows a person to qualify for registration if:

 - the Board considers that their qualification or training as a disability worker is adequate for the purposes of providing disability services and

 - they satisfy the Board that they are professionally competent as a disability worker

 The second pathway is the ‘2 years’ experience’ pathway and it allows experienced workers who do not hold a qualification or training that the Board considers adequate, to use their experience providing disability services to demonstrate that they are suitably qualified.
 The Board may decide that they are qualified if: